Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 > * interface `Number`
 > * class `Int` $<:$ `Number`
 > * class `Double` $<:$ `Number`

+> Note: `Number` is actually a built-in abstract class; we use it as an interface for illustrative purposes.

 ##### Parameterized classifier types